-You’re so close to deciding that you DO want to have laser eye surgery but, you’re wondering how safe is it?
+You’re so close to deciding that you DO want to have laser eye surgery but, you’re wondering how safe it is.
 The idea of surgery can be daunting and the internet doesn’t always help.
 Well, we’re here to help put your mind at ease.

 Laser eye surgery is one of the safest procedures in the world.
 It is quick, painless and recovery is very quick.
 Both eyes can be operated on at the same time and most forms of short-sightedness can be corrected.
 Surgery is becoming the first choice for those who want to get rid of their glasses and/or contacts.

 Like with any kind of surgery, there are some risks.
-Yet, the likely hood of these risks occurring is very low.
+Yet, the likelihood of these risks occurring is very low.
 When side effects do occur, you can trust your surgeon to provide a solution to help fix what has occurred.
 Possible side effects include:

 All these side effects are not permanent and can be treated.
 If you do experience these side effects, you can expect them to disappear within a few months.
 Yet, most people will experience some discomfort in the first 12 hours.